Zhouyi-Yu/WebScrapper/README.md

 2. Access the url provided in the output(e.g. http://127.0.0.1:5000/) <br />
 3. Please select an Amazon product and it's url<br />
 4. Put **the url** into the scrape bar, press scrape<br />
-5. Pait, and the results will be displayed on the webpage
+5. Wait, and the results will be displayed on the webpage